Korokke aka Japanese Potato Croquettes. Crispy potato cakes coated in panko crumbs deep fried in hot oil. These Japanese croquettes are vegetarian.

 - Eggs

-- Cornstarch: Or feel free to replace with potato starch, tapioca starch or all-purpose flour.
+- Cornstarch: Or substitute with potato starch, tapioca starch or all-purpose flour.

 - Panko breadcrumbs: This is not your usual breadcrumbs.
 It's a flakier and lighter breadcrumb made of white bread shavings.
-The outside of korokke becomes super crispy thanks to this breadcrumb.
+The outside of korokke becomes super crispy thanks to this breadcrumbs

 - Vegetarian stir fry sauce: Most Asian grocers and online retailers carry this ingredient.
 The best one is by a brand called Lee Kum Kee.
 It's basically a vegetarian version of Oyster sauce.